harics-bos/OviaHealth/README.md

 7)What third­party libraries or other tools does your application use?
 How did you choose each library or framework you used?<br /> i)Picaaso: Have heard rave reviews about its functionalities and ease of use<br />
-ii)OKHttp: I was part of a team that migrated from Apache Http Client to OKHttp.
+ii)OKHttp: In my current company,I was part of a team that migrated from Apache Http Client to OKHttp.
 So I had good exposure to this library.
 Hence, it was my natural choice.<br />

 8)How long did you spend on this exercise?
 If you had unlimited time to spend on this, how would you spend it and how would you prioritize each item?<br />
 I spent approximately close to 5 hrs.
 If I had unlimited time, I would focus on establishing a strong infrastructure for the app.
 At a high level, I would do the below:<br />